Euler's sum of powers conjecture

-Euler's conjecture is a disproved conjecture in mathematics related to Fermat's Last Theorem.
+In number theory, Euler's conjecture is a disproved conjecture related to Fermat's Last Theorem.
 It was proposed by Leonhard Euler in 1769.
 It states that for all integers n and k greater than 1, if the sum of n many kth powers of positive integers is itself a kth power, then n is greater than or equal to k: